-When I ventured on my homemade wheat thins recipe testing last week, I knew I had to make a pea pesto dip to enjoy with them.
-This dip has such a vibrant color and great taste.
+This green dip has such a vibrant color and great taste.
 Filled with peas and olive oil, it’s a healthier dish that we love to take to potlucks and serve at parties.
-Also, because it uses frozen peas, it isn’t very expensive.
+Also, because it uses frozen peas (fresh is fine), it isn’t very expensive.
 What’s not to love about that?

 Frozen peas are fabulous for a few reasons.
 First, they provide an easy source of some protein.
 You can also keep them in your freezer for a while.